-Choosing to study a Master of Laws, or LLM could give you an advantage in an increasingly competitive market, by providing you with practical and relevant knowledge of the key issues in a specialized area of law. [+]
+Choosing to study a Master of Laws, or LLM could give you an advantage in an increasingly competitive market, by providing you with practical and relevant knowledge of th

 Choosing to study a Master of Laws, or LLM could give you an advantage in an increasingly competitive market, by providing you with practical and relevant knowledge of the key issues in a specialized area of law.

 The LLM [Law Conversion] is ideal for non-law graduates to convert to a career in law.
-From qualified solicitors, barristers and judges you will gain a practical ground in law. [+]
+From qualified solicitors, barristers and judges you will gain a practical ground i

 The LLM [Law Conversion] is ideal for non-law graduates to convert to a career in law.
 From qualified solicitors, barristers and judges you will gain a practical ground in law.